Dawson given England nod

 England's squad are meeting in Watford on Monday, following a get-together at a training camp in Portugal, where Dawson will get his first taste of international football.

-Although Dawson is unlikely to actually board the plane to Germany, international recognition is testimony to his progress since moving to Tottenham from Nottingham Forest, proving himself to be one of The Premiership's more assured stoppers and he was delighted to get the call.
+Although Dawson is unlikely to actually board the plane to Germany, international recognition is testimony to his progress since moving to Tottenham from Nottingham Forest, proving himself to be one of The Premiership's more assured stoppers and he was delighted to get the call."It's amazing really and caps a fantastic season for both myself and the club," Dawson told the club's official website.

 "To actually be in the squad and to see what happens as we build up to a World Cup will be a great experience and I'm looking forward to it.
 I'll thoroughly enjoy it and we'll see what happens."